Tulum vs Chichen Itza: Which Mayan Ruins Are Best in 2025?

 The Mayan ruins of Chichen Itza are undeniably larger in size as well as square footage of the overall site.

-Tulum vs Chichen Itza: Which ruins are more impressive?
+Which ruins are more impressive?

-While the Tulum Ruins have that βwow factorβ of overlooking the Caribbean Sea, the sheer size and magnitude of the Chichen Itza Ruins are in my opinion much more impressive.
+While the Tulum Ruins have that “wow factor” of overlooking the Caribbean Sea, the sheer size and magnitude of the Chichen Itza Ruins are in my opinion much more impressive.

-Tulum vs Chichen Itza: Which ones can you climb?
+Which ones can you climb?

 Unfortunately you are not able to climb either the Tulum or Chichen Itza Ruins.
 Both ruins have been off limits to tourists and are roped off to protect and preserve them.

-Tulum vs Chichen Itza: Which one is more popular?
+Which one is more popular?

-Tulum or Chichen Itza: How much time does it take?
+How much time do they take?

-Depending on where youβre coming from, the Tulum Ruins can be visited in about 1-3 hours.
+Depending on where you’re coming from, the Tulum Ruins can be visited in about 1-3 hours.

 On the other hand, visiting Chichen Itza will pretty much be a full day time commitment.

-It takes about 2.5 hours each way to travel to Chichen Itza from Playa del Carmen and then youβll likely spend 2-3 hours walking around the ruins.
+It takes about 2.5 hours each way to travel to Chichen Itza from Playa del Carmen and then you’ll likely spend 2-3 hours walking around the ruins.

-In total, thatβs about 8 hours without any additional stops.
+In total, that’s about 8 hours without any additional stops.
 Most Chichen Itza tours from Playa del Carmen include added activities and will take about 12 hours in total.

 Here are the answers to some of the most frequently asked questions about the Tulum and Chichen Itza ruins:

-- The Tulum Ruins opening hours are currently daily from 8:00am β 5:00pm.
+The Tulum Ruins opening hours are daily from 8:00AM–5:00PM with the last entrance at 3:30PM.

-In addition, itβs always best to arrive at the ruins as early as possible so you can beat the crowds and get the best pictures.
+The main rule of thumb when visiting the ruins is to not go on a Sunday.
+Entrance is free to Mexican citizens on Sundays at Chichen Itza so it will be much more crowded.
+It’s also best to arrive at the ruins as early as possible so you can beat the crowds and get the best pictures.

-Both ruins are widespread and will be VERY hot so itβs best to wear light breathable clothing and comfortable walking shoes.
+Both ruins are widespread and will be very hot so it’s best to wear light breathable clothing and comfortable walking shoes.

-Wear a swimsuit under your clothes if you plan to swim at the Tulum Ruins or visit one of the cenotes near the ruins of Chichen Itza.
+You’ll also want to wear a swimsuit under your clothes if you plan to swim at the Tulum Ruins or visit one of the cenotes near the ruins of Chichen Itza.

 Final Thoughts: Chichen Itza vs Tulum Ruins

-If you have limited time and donβt want to take a full day of your vacation to see the ruins, then I would recommend visiting the Tulum Ruins.
+If you have limited time and don’t want to take a full day of your vacation to see the ruins, then I would recommend visiting the Tulum Ruins.

-This will give you a quick cultural experience but youβll still have time to hit the beach or do other activities afterwards.
+This will give you a quick cultural experience but you’ll still have time to hit the beach or do other activities afterwards.

-If you have more time and are really into culture and history, then definitely take the time to visit the Chichen Itza Ruins.
+If you have more time and are really into culture and history, then definitely take the time to visit the Chichen Itza Mayan Ruins.
 They are undeniably impressive and one of the 7 Wonders of the Modern World.

-And if you still canβt decide between the ruins of Tulum and Chichen Itza, then take 2 days and see them both!
+And if you still can’t decide between the ruins of Tulum and Chichen Itza, then take 2 days and see them both!